-The National Strategic Plan (2013-2017) has been developed to assist and guide implementation of the response HIV and STI in the country.
-The plan to convene the states program coordinators with respect to the two diseases is underway.
-Technical Assistance has been requested to WHO to assist this very important activity to monitor and evaluate the effectiveness of this plan.
+The National Strategic Plan (2013-2017) has been developed to assist and guide implementation of the response on HIV and STI in the country.
+In May 2014 the states program coordinators and national team met and identified the at risk group, review and develop new policies, cost out the NSP, and monitor and evaluate the effectiveness of this plan.
+Technical Assistance was provided by WHO.